ruslanmv/BeeAI-Framework-Practical-Guide/README.md

 - **Structured Outputs:** Enforcing output formats with Pydantic schemas.
 - **System Prompts:** Guiding LLM behavior with system messages.
 - **ReAct Agents and Tools:** Building agents that can reason and act, including integration with external tools.
-- **Workflows:** Combining all of the above into a multi-step process, including adding memory.
+- **Workflows:** Combining all of the above into a multi-step process, including adding memory and orchestration of multi-agent systems.

 Below you’ll find all the code examples along with explanations.